rhine3/audiomoth-guide/guide.md

 ### Battery level indication

 When the AudioMoth is switched from DEFAULT or CUSTOM mode to USB/OFF mode, the red LED will flash a number of times corresponding to the battery level.
 There are two scales, one for use with alkaline batteries (default) and one for use with NiMH and LiPo batteries.
 The latter scale can be used by selecting the "Use NiMH/LiPo voltage range for battery level indication" option in the ["Advanced Settings" tab](#advanced-settings-tab) of the AudioMoth-Config computer app.
+You can disable this feature in the config app.

 On the standard scale, more flashes indicates a higher battery level except when the battery voltage is very low.
 The battery levels are:
 * 4 flashes: >= 4.6 V
 * 3 flashes: 4.4-4.5 V
 * 2 flashes: 4.0-4.3 V
 * 1 flash: 3.6-3.9 V
-* 10 rapid flashes: <= 3.5 V; battery voltage too low to record.
+* 10 rapid flashes: <= 3.5 V; battery voltage too low to reliably record.

 On the NiMH/LiPo scale, more flashes indicates a lower battery level:
 * 1 flash: >= 4.3 V